 To connect in niche publishing, share information that people aren't getting everywhere.
 Your audience needs to see that they get something from your content that they don't get elsewhere.
 This means you're going to have to dig deep into the niche to produce content that connects.

 When you do, people are willing to pay for that kind of content.

 Monetizing Your Niche Audience

-Admiral's visitor relationship management platform helps ad-driven publishers like you increase ad revenues for that amazing niche content you create while streamlining your audience's user experience.
+Admiral's Visitor Relationship Management (VRM) platform helps ad-driven publishers like you increase ad revenues for that amazing niche content you create while streamlining your audience's user experience.
 Our advanced, proprietary tool effectively detects adblockers and recovers the maximum revenue via whitelisting or reinsertion.